How do you view your landing page? It is the gateway to your business.

 A landing page is, very simply, a webpage that any customer can “land” on.
 In the context of marketing, it is a stand-alone page and tends to serve a single purpose.

 A landing page could be classed as a “click-through,” which leads to another page, like your website.
-Or it can be lead generation based.
+Or it can be lead generation.

 There are numerous types of landing page categories, such as the website homepage, click-through landing page, sales page, squeeze page, slash page, and viral landing page.

-A landing page is any web page that is a “door” to your website, and you must use them well by incorporating a number of techniques.
+A modern landing page is any web page that is a “door” to your website, and you must use them well by incorporating a number of techniques, having clear conversion goals.

 Conversion Rates Vs. Other Metrics